oniehuis/JuChrom.jl/docs/src/man/mapping_overview.md

 ## JuChrom retention mapping

-JuChrom provides [`fitmap`](@ref JuChrom.fitmap) to infer an empirical, smooth mapping function from these paired points.
+JuChrom provides [`fitmap`](@ref JuChrom.fitmap) to infer an empirical, smooth mapping function from paired retention values in domain A (e.g., retention times) and reference values in domain B (e.g., Kováts indices).
 The fit constructs a cubic B-spline and chooses the smallest smoothing penalty that still enforces a strictly increasing curve.
 Concretely, the objective minimizes squared residuals plus a curvature penalty based on the spline’s second derivative: large changes in slope are penalized, which discourages wiggles and yields a smoother, more stable mapping between anchor points.
 In parallel, nonnegative